Mandatory licensing of HMOs

-The current licence fee is £500 and a licence lasts for three years.
-Payment can be made either online, by cheque (payable to Cheltenham Borough Council), or over the telephone on 01242 262626.
+The licence lasts for three years.
+Payment can be made either online, or by cheque (payable to Cheltenham Borough Council).

 To apply for a licence, please download the application form.
 A shorter version of the application form is available for HMO licence renewals only where there have been no material changes since the last application.
 Licence applications can be printed off for completion and returned to us at the Municipal Offices, or completed electronically and returned by email to firstname.lastname@example.org.

 Please ensure that your application includes: